 \subsection{Relationship to the well-founded semantics}

-The well founded semantics takes the class of sets of positive rules as object of study; so again, it is legitimate to study the well founded semantics on the basis of the class of symmetric formal logic programs.
-But we will see that the hypothesis of symmetry is too strong: it is enough to focus on locally consistent formal logic programs.
-If one assumes that \VOCA\ is equal to \VOCAB, and if one remains in the realm of symmetric formal logic programs, then Definition~\ref{defn_62} captures the notion of well founded model.
-Here not assuming that \VOCA\ and \VOCAB\ offers a genuine generalization.
+The well-founded semantics takes the class of sets of positive rules as object of study; so again, it is legitimate to study the well-founded semantics on the basis of the class of symmetric formal logic programs.
+But we will see that the hypothesis of symmetry is unnecessarily strong: it is enough to focus on locally consistent formal logic programs.
+If one assumes that \VOCA\ is equal to \VOCAB, and if one remains in the realm of symmetric formal logic programs, then Definition~\ref{defn_78} captures the notion of well-founded model.
+Here not assuming that \VOCA\ and \VOCAB\ are equal offers a genuine generalisation.